H.R. 452: Miracle on Ice Congressional Gold Medal Act

 What does H.R.
 452 do?

-H.R.
-452 awards 3 Congressional Gold Medals honoring the 1980 U.S. Olympic men's hockey team and places them in three public museums or sports sites.
+It awards 3 Congressional Gold Medals to the 1980 U.S. Olympic men's hockey team — the Miracle on Ice team — and puts each one on public display at a museum or sports site.

 Did H.R.
 452 become law?